Leah's Priority Issues

 Provide care for caregivers: Connect family caregivers to resources from providing direct care, medical coordination, and financial information to meal supports, transportation and more.

 I will make decision-making open, accessible, and responsive, closing the gap between the residents of the 45th Ward and the city that's supposed to serve them.
+Every resident deserves respectful and equal treatment from the 45th Ward office, no matter their background or political views.

 Make 311 actually work: Simplify how residents request city services and make sure the job gets done